 Thanks for stopping by.
-We're going to keep this short and sweet.
-I'm not an attorney or a big corporation.
-If you're here it's likely because you're one of my sponsors.
+We are going to keep this short and sweet.
+There are no attorney's here, or big corporation backing this.
+If you're here it's likely because you are either currently sponsoring or considering sponsoring one of the developers listed on the home page.

 Personally Identifying Information